chrisjurich/gas-packer/README.md

 ## Install

 There are two options for installation: native C++ code and python bindings.
 Using python is recommended as this allows the user to easily generate an .mp4 animation.

+Because this project uses pybind11 as a submodule, the cloning command is: `git clone --recurse-submodules https://github.com/chrisjurich/gas-packer.git`

 ### Native C++
 This project is built using C++17 as well as CMake and Ninja.
 It will compile with clang or gcc.
 The following command compiles the source code: